web3-nodeops/tacchain/NETWORKS.md

 ### 3. Update `config.toml` for validator node

 Using the sentry node setup, our validator node will be represented by our sentry node, therefore it no longer has to be connected with other peers.
-We will replace `peristent_peers` so it points to our sentry node, this way it can no longer be accessed by the outter world.
+We will replace `persistent_peers` so it points to our sentry node, this way it can no longer be accessed by the outter world.
 We will also disable `pex` field.

 ```toml
 ..